pyecharts/pyecharts/docs/en-us/doc_api.md

 Data type:set.The js filename collections for a chart's dependencies.Every element do not contain the filename extension(.js).E.g `{'echarts.min', 'fujian'}` 。

-**charts**

-The origin chart  list in the class `pyecharts.custom.page.Page` .Each element can be a instance of the subclass of `pyecharts.base.Base` .

 ### Methods